 Change #2: Attendant Care

 Family members often choose to stay at home to take care of an injured loved one.
 This will become difficult to do under the new changes.
 In the updated regulations, if the care provider is not working in their ordinary employment, then the attendant care benefit will not be more than the economic loss directly sustained while providing care.
-Overall, more and more families will have to return to work and have their loved one taken care of by health care professionals.
+Overall, more and more families will have to return to work and have their loved ones taken care of by healthcare professionals.

 Change #3: Election of Benefits and Catastrophic Injuries

 Our health changes over time.
-The goal is that you will heal after your injuries, but sometimes we unfortunately get worse.
-Previously, if your injuries became catastrophic, then you could have your caregiver benefits updated with 30 days.
+The goal is that you will heal after your injuries, but sometimes we, unfortunately, get worse.
+Previously, if your injuries became catastrophic, then you could have your caregiver benefits updated within 30 days.
 Under the new regulations, the election of benefits is final regardless of any changes.
 This hurts personal injury victims by not allowing their benefits to accurately represent their injuries.

 Learn more by watching Brenda Hollingsworth discuss the changes to the Statutory Accident Benefits on CTV Ottawa Morning with host Lianne Laing.

 Have questions about how these new regulations will impact your personal injury claim?
 Call a personal injury lawyer such as Auger Hollingsworth at 613-233-4529 to book a free, no-obligation consultation.